Legofarmen/tunics/README.txt

 - a directory having a subdirectory named "data" with all data inside,
 - a directory having a zip archive "data.solarus" with all data inside.

-Thus, to run zsdx, if the current directory is the one that contains the "data" subdirectory (and this readme), you can type
+Thus, to run tunics, if the current directory is the one that contains the "data" subdirectory (and this readme), you can type

 $ solarus .